Bnyt7/ASCIIArtGenerator-Benoit_Hua-CDOF3/README.md

-# ASCIIArtGenerator-Benoit_Hua-OCC2
+# Quiz-game-Benoit_Hua-CDOF3
-Provide simple text to the program and watch it output beautiful ASCII art that represent your text
+The player answers a number of questions to try and win the game